 The goal for our Access to Equity Campaign is a total of $270,000.
-I am delighted to report that with early leadership giving we have raised $173,030 (as of February 11, 2021).
+I am delighted to report that, with early leadership giving and support through the Gala Celebration, we have reached our goal.
 With these funds we will:

 - Provide Equity Scholarships for students with the deepest financial need.
 Longy already provides 97% of its students with financial aid.
 Equity Scholarships will remove the barrier determining whether a deserving student attends Longy at all.

 - Underwrite a School-wide Diversity, Equity, and Inclusion process to propel Longy forward in creating a sustainable, equitable conservatory.

 - Launch a Fellowship program that offers generous scholarship support and professional experience with Longy’s Artistic and Social Change team.